Taewa/aztec-packages/docs/docs/guides/developer_guides/getting_started.md

 This takes

-- the function name as the argument, whcih is `mint_public`
+- the function name as the argument, which is `mint_public`
 - the `from` account (caller) which is `accounts:my-wallet`
 - the contract address, which is alised as `contracts:testtoken`
 - the args that the function takes, which is the account to mint the tokens into (`my-wallet`), and `amount` (`100`).